knguyenOS/College-Apartment-Network-Design/README.md

 - Ensure fast data delivery and redundancy between floors

 All switches are **rack-mountable** and housed in **server racks** per floor.
-- Each floor contains an intermediate distribution frame (IDF) room for housing the server rack
+- Each floor's network equipment (i.e., cables, access switches) are housed within the floor's intermediate distribution frame (IDF)
-- Core equipments such as servers, switches, and routers are centralized in a 24U server rack in the main distribution frame (MDF)
+- Core network components which support the backbone network are centralized in a 24U server rack in the main distribution frame (MDF)

 To serve authentication and addressing needs:
-- Two **Dell PowerEdge R240** servers run AD and DHCP for identity management and VLAN-based traffic segmentation
+- **Dell PowerEdge R240** servers run AD and DHCP for identity management and VLAN for segmentation
 - These servers are backed with RAID support and can be expanded as needed

 # Scalable Infrastructure Design
 Each floor's server rack contains 7U of available space after fitting switches, patch panels, and UPS.
-- Allows for the addition of switches, monitoring equipment, or storage arrays
+- Allows for the addition of monitoring equipment or storage arrays

-The network topology uses a hybrid routed and switched backbone architecture, balancing performance with flexibility.
+The network topology uses a hybrid routed and switched backbone architecture
 - Each access switch is connected to two core switches for redundancy and load balancing
-- Modular components like patch panels, keystone jacks, and transceivers allow for quick replacement and expansion without rewiring the entire system
+- Modular components like patch panels, keystone jacks, and transceivers allow for quick replacement and expansion without rewiring

-The use of bulk Cat5e and Cat6A spools, along with modular cabling infrastructure, ensures new Ethernet drops and endpoints can be added without major overhauls. **802.1Q VLAN tagging** and **dynamic VLAN assignment via RADIUS and Active Directory** further improve logical scalability.

 <p align="center">
   <img src="/Diagrams/Network-Closet-Switch-Configuration.png" alt="Cable configuration of switches on server rack" height="700"><br>